 Aki stayed near the counter to sip his coffee, leaning so close to the counter that it made Joni feel uncomfortable.

 ”Something else that you need?”
 It wasn’t often that people just came in to have coffee at the gym.
-There were prober coffee shops near by, but Aki didn’t have a gym bag with him and neither had Joni seen him there before.
+There were probably coffee shops nearby, and besides Aki didn’t have a gym bag with him, nor had Joni seen him there before.

 ”What would you recommend?”
-He and Joni couldn’t help but to roll his eyes; the guy was an idiot.
+Aki asked and Joni couldn’t help but to roll his eyes; the guy was an idiot.

 ”Well, I would recommend for you to use the opportunity of the free try out first.”
-Normally he would have tried to sell the membership, but something in him didn’t want that Aki would start going there.
+Normally he would have tried to sell the membership, but something in him didn’t want Aki to start going there.

 ”Come on, don’t be like that,” Aki grinned.

 ”I’m not joking.
 Get out of here, now!”
 Eljas continued, stubbornly pointing at the door.
 His other hand clenched into a fist.
 Aki continued grinning, brought his hand forward and backed a couple of steps back.

 ”That’s not a very customer friendly attitude, Eljas.
 Might want to work on that,” he said calmly and glanced at Joni who still stood behind the counter looking confused.

 ”Now get the fuck out or I’ll kick your ass out!”
 Eljas said more forcefully.
 Couple of curious trainers had come closer to see what was going on.